pearsedarcy/downhill-skateboarding-events/docs/LLM_PROJECT_CONTEXT.md

 ### **When Adding New Features**
 1. **Check Privacy**: Does this feature respect user privacy settings?
 2. **Mobile First**: How does this look/work on mobile?
-3. **Skateboard Context**: Is this relevant to the skateboarding community?
+3. **Downhill Skateboarding (Longboarding) Context**: Is this relevant to the skateboarding community?
 4. **Performance**: Will this impact page load times?
 5. **Accessibility**: Is this usable by all users?